Shilpa Shinde MMS Leak Controversy: Hina Khan & Rocky Slam Shilpa For Sharing Adult Video On Twitter

 Hina wrote, "Sad..anyone's fans or regular trolls may get away by saying anything on SM but as a public figure we get a power to be able to reach to millions with just one tweet and at least we should be very careful n responsible.
 Specially in these times, real life is not a reality show !" - (sic)

-Ashutosh Support Shilpa
+Ashutosh Supports Shilpa

 Shilpa's brother, Ashutosh came in defence of the actress' move and replied to Rocky, "@JJROCKXX a person who has fallen prey to such disgusting act can only understand.
 Before being a celeb she is a woman and has every right to raise voice against such acts.
 SM only promoted her fabricated clip, so if she is using same SM to prove it wrong, then what's harm." - (sic)